Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 | 0 | 47 | 3 |
 | 0 | 4 | 46 |

-**STOP:** Why did we not need to apply a dimension reduction like PCA to the iris flower dataset before applying a classifier?
+**Note:** We did not apply dimension reduction to the iris flower dataset because it has only four dimensions.
-{: .notice--primary}
+{: .notice--warning}

 We define the **accuracy** of a classifier as the fraction of objects that it correctly identifies out of the total.
-The accuracy is easily computable from the confusion matrix; for the above iris flower exmap k-NN has an accuracy of (50 + 47 + 46)/150 = 95.3%.
+For the above iris flower example, the confusion matrix indicates that k-NN has an accuracy of (50 + 47 + 46)/150 = 95.3%.

-It may seem that we are finished, that the accuracy gives us everything we need.
+It may seem that accuracy is the only metric that we need.
 But if you were in a smarmy mood, then you might design a classifier that produces the following confusion matrix for our WBC dataset.

 | Granulocyte | Monocyte | Lymphocyte |
 | :---: |  :----: | :---: |